department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext">

-We're committed to providing free health care for conditions related to military service and for all Veterans with catastrophic disabilities and disability ratings of at least 50%—as well as for those who can't afford to pay for care.
+We're committed to providing free health care for conditions related to military service and for Veterans with catastrophic disabilities and disability ratings of at least 50%, as well as for those who can't afford to pay for care.
 Learn more about how we'll determine if you'll need to pay for any part of your care.

 </div>